-What are the signs and symptoms of PTSD in kids and teens?
+What are the signs and symptoms of PTSD in children and teens?

 Children with PTSD feel a lot of emotional and physical distress when exposed to situations that remind them of the traumatic event they witnessed.
 Some may relive the trauma over and over.
+Signs and symptoms of PTSD in children may seem similar to stress, anxiety and depression.
 They may have nightmares or scary memories during the day.
-They may also:
+Other symptoms of PTSD in children include:

-- Feel nervous, jittery or extra alert and watchful
+- Feeling nervous, jittery or extra alert and watchful

-- Lose interest in things they used to enjoy
+- Losing interest in things they used to enjoy

-- Be more aggressive than before, even violent
+- Acting more aggressive than before, even violent

-- Avoid certain places or situations that bring back the scary memories
+- Avoiding certain places or situations that bring back the scary memories

-- Have flashbacks, such as images, sounds, smells or feelings
+- Having flashbacks, such as images, sounds, smells or feelings

-- Reenact an event for seconds or hours or, in rare cases, days
+- Reenacting an event for seconds or hours or, in rare cases, days

-- Worry about dying at a young age
+- Worrying about dying at a young age

-- Act younger than their age, such as thumb-sucking or bedwetting
+- Acting younger than their age, such as thumb-sucking or bedwetting

-- Have physical symptoms, such as headaches or stomachaches
+- Having physical symptoms, such as headaches or stomachaches

 How is PTSD diagnosed?